jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 It involves freely interweaving chord progressions, melodies, and bass lines in a fluid and captivating way.

-Chord melody makes a composition sound fuller and richer, like a complete performance rather than just a part.
+Chord melody makes a composition sound full and rich, like a complete solo performance rather than just a guitar part.

 ## Find the melody in the chords